logins/logins.github.io/graphics/_posts/2022-09-26-CubemapGenerationWithOpenCV.md

 ## Generate Mapping Data

-All the main logic of this process is focused on generating mapping data (in form of u,v coordinates).
+All the main logic of this process is focused on generating mapping data (in form of texel x,y coordinates).

-The focus is to reconstruct, for each texel of the output image, the uv-coordinates used to sample the input texture and retrieve the corresponding colour value.
+The focus is to reconstruct, for each texel of the output image, the xy-coordinates used to sample the input texture and retrieve the corresponding colour value.